 - limited health and accident insurance (for grantee only).
 All participants receive the Department of State's health insurance coverage (A+SPE) with a maximum benefit of $100,000 per illness or per injury with co-pays of $25 per medical visit and $75 for hospitalizations or emergency entries for the duration of the program.
 Pre-existing conditions are not covered.
 Some U.S. universities require that you enroll in their health insurance plan.
 Make sure to inquire whether there will be any additional cost.

 - a pre-departure orientation session.

 - J-1 Exchange Visitor Visa

 - Enrichment Seminars and other benefits/invitations offered by the Institute of International Education (IIE), the cooperating agency in the United States.

 - membership in the online global community for all participants of US government–sponsored exchange programs (such as the Fulbright program).
 International Exchange Alumni website

 Terms and Conditions

 - Registering before applying is mandatory.
-The registration serves to establish eligibility, which cannot be done through email communication.
+The registration serves to establish eligibility, which cannot be done through phone conversation or email communication.